LorenaRaichle/ClinIQ/README.md

 ### 4 Fine-Tuning
+We fine-tuned the same model that was used in the baseline evaluation using LoRA (Low-Rank Adaptation).
+The training data was a mix of the different question types.
+Each question-answer-pair was used as a whole for training (no masking on the question to just train on the answer).
+This notebook also includes the evaluation of the fine-tuned model using the same parameters and prompts as the baseline evaluation.
  [3a Training Notebook →](3a_Training_7b_LoRA_balanced.ipynb) [Technical Documentation - fine-tuning](TECHNICAL_DETAILS.md#fine-tuning)

 ### 5 Evaluation
+Evaluates the RAG+FT approach using the evaluation suite but also processes the indices that were retrieved for augmentation.
+The retrieved indices (sources) serve as the data basis for the bubble charts.
  [4_Evaluation_RAG+FT Notebook →](4_Evaluation_RAG+FT.ipynb) [Technical Documentation - evaluation](TECHNICAL_DETAILS.md#evaluation)